Deadline: May 15, 2018

 Compliance with the deadline insures that your event will appear in the glossy calendar-brochure.
 Events submitted after the deadline will be added to the e-calendar found here.
+Please understand that we are only able to accept late submissions that do not directly conflict with events already scheduled.

 Notification of cancellation, rescheduling and relocation of events already in the online calendar should be sent to Christine Jones